huynguyen1991/CollectionViewWaterfallLayout/README.md

 CollectionViewWaterfallLayout
 ========================

-Pinterest inspired layout for UICollectionViews
+Pinterest inspired layout for UICollectionViews with Sticky Header

-**Note: Updated for Swift 2.0 and cocoapods**
+**Note: Updated for Swift 2.3 and cocoapods**

 **CollectionViewWaterfallLayout** is a subclass of [UICollectionViewLayout](https://developer.apple.com/library/ios/documentation/uikit/reference/UICollectionViewLayout_class/Reference/Reference.html) written completely in Swift.
 This class is based off [CHTCollectionViewWaterfallLayout](https://github.com/chiahsien/CHTCollectionViewWaterfallLayout) which was written by [chiahsien](https://github.com/chiahsien) in Objective C. This class tries to use as many new Swifty things to keep the code updated with current design patterns.